FUenal/Azure-SOC-Honey-Net/README.md

 ## Methodology

-- <b>*Creating the honeynet*</b>: I began by [deploying multiple vulnerable virtual machines](https://github.com/FUenal/Azure-VM-Prep/blob/main/README.md) in Azure, simulating an insecure environment.
+- <b>*Creating the honeynet*</b>: I started with [deploying multiple vulnerable virtual machines](https://github.com/FUenal/Azure-VM-Prep/blob/main/README.md) in Azure, simulating an insecure environment.

-- <b>*Monitoring and analysis*</b>: Azure was configured to ingest log sources from various resources into a log analytics workspace.
-Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.
+- <b>*Monitoring and analysis*</b>: Azure was set up to collect log data from diverse sources into a log analytics workspace.
+Subsequently, Microsoft Sentinel was employed to construct attack maps, initiate alerts, and generate incidents based on the gathered data.

-- <b>*Security metrics measurement*</b>: I observed the environment for 24 hours, recording key security metrics while it was insecure.
-This provided a baseline to compare against after implementing remediation measures.
+- <b>*Security metrics measurement*</b>: I monitored the environment for a 24-hour period, documenting crucial security metrics during its vulnerable state.
+This established a baseline for comparison with metrics after implementing remedial measures.

-- <b>*Incident response and remediation*</b>: After addressing the incidents and identifying vulnerabilities, I began the process of hardening the environment by applying security best practices and Azure-specific recommendations.
+- <b>*Incident response and remediation*</b>: Following the resolution of incidents and the identification of vulnerabilities, I initiated the fortification of the environment by implementing security best practices and adhering to Azure-specific recommendations.

-- <b>*Post-remediation analysis*</b>: I re-observed the environment for another 24 hours to measure security metrics again, comparing the results with the initial baseline.
+- <b>*Post-remediation analysis*</b>: I conducted a second 24-hour observation of the environment to reassess security metrics, comparing the outcomes with the initial baseline.

 ## Architecture Prior to Implementing Hardening Measures and Security Controls